JasDhindsa/emergency_waitlist/README.md

 #### Extracting the files

 Prior to the setup and configuration, make sure to extract all the files from the zip file *csi3140_assignment_4_group1.zip*.
-Extract it to a locatino that you can easily find.
+Extract it to a location that you can easily find.
 Upon successful extraction, you should be able to see the file struture.

 ![](./frontend/public/project_structure.png)